Otago Harbour

 Otago Harbour is the natural harbour of Dunedin, New Zealand, consisting of a long, much-indented stretch of generally navigable water separating the Otago Peninsula from the mainland.
-They join at its southwest end, 21 km from the harbour mouth.
-It is home to Dunedin's two port facilities, Port Chalmers (half way along the harbour) and at Dunedin's wharf (at the harbour's end).
+The peninsula joins the mainland at its southwest end, 21 km from the harbour mouth.
+The harbour is home to Dunedin's two port facilities, Port Chalmers (half way along the harbour) and at Dunedin's wharf (at the harbour's end).
 The harbour has been of significant economic importance for approximately 700 years, as a sheltered harbour and fishery, then deep water port.

 Geography

 The harbour was formed from the drowned remnants of the giant Dunedin Volcano, centred close to what is now Port Chalmers.
-The remains of this violent origin can be seen in the basalt of the surrounding hills.
+Remains of this origin can be seen in the basalt of the surrounding hills.
 The last eruptive phase ended some ten million years ago, leaving the prominent peak of Mount Cargill.
-The ancient and modern channel runs along the western side of the harbour, the eastern side being shallow, with large sandbanks exposed at low tide.
+A channel runs along the western side of the harbour, the eastern side being shallow, with large sandbanks exposed at low tide.
 Two islands form a line between Port Chalmers and Portobello half way along the harbour—Goat Island / Rakiriri and Quarantine Island / Kamau Taurua.
 The nearby smaller island known as Puddingstone or Pudding Island (Titeremoana) lies close to the Peninsula shore and can be reached by foot at low tide.
-The Water of Leith flows into the harbour at its southern end, which along with numerous streams lowers the salinity of the harbour water.
+The Water of Leith flows into the harbour at its southern end, lowering the salinity of the harbour water there, along with numerous streams.

+The harbour's edge is dotted with bays, among them Deborah Bay, Careys Bay, Sawyers Bay, and Blanket Bay on the northwestern shore and Macandrew Bay, Company Bay, Turnbulls Bay, Edwards Bay, Broad Bay, Latham Bay, and Portobello Bay on the peninsula shore.

 NASA satellite photo of Otago Harbour and Peninsula.